icub-tech-iit/documentation/docs/sw_installation/icub_head_superbuild.md

-# Standalone installation on icub-head
+# Superbuild installation on icub-head

 The `icub-head` (also known as `pc104` on older iCubs) is a Linux system, so the installation procedure follows the one described in [the installation for Linux systems](linux_from_sources_superbuild.md).